muarshad01/Quran_Progress/quran_fazilat.md

 * Read it again-and-again and you'll start understanding its meaning
 * Quran kaa-sehar
     * Wajad tari-hona "You and Allah SWT are alone"!
+* __You associate with Quran.
+No one will be able to mislead you.
+Allah SWT tumhari agahi-aur-madad karay-gaa, rahnamai karay goo.__

 ***